Arihasaheadache/SignScribe/README.md

 ## Data Collection

 When running collecting_data.py your camera feed opens and instructions are given to record various hand signs.
 Once all actions are completed, it exits gracefully

+## Training model

+When running model.py, the compiled data is used to train the model and save the weights for further usage.
+This means your trained data is stored in a file which can be used wherever necessary